anthonymittz/java-exercises/Exercises.md

 ### Exercise 6.
 Table alignment

 Print the values of 3 strings initialized to: `127 15 2`, `1, 7, 148`, `12, 487, 95`
-using 3 `println()` method invocations.
-Align the numbers in columns using tabulation.
+using 3 `println()` method invocations; align the numbers in columns using tabulation;
-Modify the values of the variables if necessary.
+modify the values of the variables if necessary.
 The result should look like a borderless table:

 ```